DaniCh-Coder/Data_Analysis/client-id-standar.md

 # Client ID Standard
-## Standardization of Client Identifiers

-## Standards and Best Practices for Client ID
+## Standardization of Client Identifiers: Standards and Best Practices for Client ID
 The client ID is a critical field that requires rigorous design and management.
 Let's first look at criteria derived from best practices.
 Some criteria for this are as follows.

 ### 1. Structure and Format